aukilabs/posemesh/docs/01-business-logic.md

 ### Processes

-- A global list of Spatial Data types is maintained by the Aukilabs.
+- Auki Labs maintains a global list of Spatial Data types.
 - Define which Spatial Data types are exchanged in a Domain and its Domain Cluster.

 ---